-VULNERABILITIES: Because these reservoirs are a source for drinking water, the impact would be great if the water resources should become contaminated with pollutants from the creeks that feed into the lakes.
-Wildlife could also be harmed by pollution and any development around the lakes.
+VULNERABILITIES: Because it is a source for drinking water, the impact would be great if the lake should become contaminated with pollutants from the creeks that feed into the lake.
+Wildlife could also be harmed by pollution and any development around the lake.